matrix-org/synapse/docs/usage/configuration/config_documentation.md

 Unlike previous configuration options, these values apply across all requests and the state of the backoff is stored in the database.

-* `destination_min_retry_interval`: the initial backoff, after the first request fails, in seconds.
+* `destination_min_retry_interval`: the initial backoff, after the first request fails.
 Defaults to 10m.
 * `destination_retry_multiplier`: how much we multiply the backoff by after each subsequent fail.
 Defaults to 2.
 * `destination_max_retry_interval`: a cap on the backoff.
 Defaults to one day.